To the joy of many investors, the S&P 500 is up by 11% in 2017.

 - 4.10% said “I don’t trust the financial system.”

 Many of these answers and LendEDU’s subsequent data analysis prove that many millennials have an irrational fear when it comes to the stock market and investing.
 First, the 2007-2008 Financial Crisis should not keep millennials from investing their retirement funds in the market.
 Yes, many people lost a lot of money during those downtrodden times, but the market has historically bounced back and as long as you demonstrate patience, you will be rewarded many times over.

 Second, 58.60% of millennials should not be afraid of the stock market.
 Can it be overwhelming?
 Yes.
 This is a very natural feeling, especially for individuals investing for the first time.
 But by diversifying yourself across a number of assets you can work to limit your volatility and risk.

 If you do not know where to get started, get help through relatives, financial advisors, or even robo-advisors.
+(You can also check out our how to start investing guide.)
 As our analysis shows, the ability to make serious money via investing is too great and the likelihood is too high that nobody should ever let fear get in the way.